bbauska/W3Cx-3of5/README.md

 <h4>The HTML5 translate attribute</h4>

-HTML5 gives us a new translate attribute.
+<p>HTML5 gives us a new translate attribute.
 This attribute is used to limit the impact of  translation tools such as <a href="https://translate.google.com/">Google Translate</a> by prohibiting the translation of certain content.
-In many cases some parts of a document should not be translated.
+In many cases some parts of a document should not be translated.</p>

 <h4>Use cases include:</h4>
 <ul>